hybridlca/pyspa/README.md

 __Note__: The results for each satellite/flow are listed on the same csv sheet, in the order the appear in the infosheet.
 You will need to scroll down to identify where each new satellite/flow results starts, which is indicated by a header and an empty row.
 For those using Windows, you can click on any pathway for any given satellite/flow and press: "Ctrl + Shift + ↓".
 This will take you to the last pathway for this satellite/flow.

+## Other ways to call pyspa.get_spa()

+You can also call pyspa.get_spa using objects in the RAM instead of csv files.
+That is, a numpy array or scipy sparse array for the A matrix, and dictionaries for the infosheet and thresholds.
+You can also mix and match between objects in the RAM and csv files, for addtitional flexibility.

 ## Built with:

 + [pycharm](https://www.jetbrains.com/pycharm/)